alistairdunn1/GrowthVB/README.md

 # growthVB: Von Bertalanffy Growth Curve Estimation for R

 `growthVB` is an R package for estimating von Bertalanffy growth curves from age and length data.
-It provides maximum likelihood estimation (MLE), Bayesian (brms), and spatial modelling approaches, with visualisation tools for diagnostics and methods for summarising parameter estimates.
+It provides maximum likelihood estimation (MLE) and Bayesian (brms) approaches, with visualisation tools for diagnostics and methods for summarising parameter estimates.

 ## Installation